-Whisky for Father’s Day: Seven great gifts - Country Life
+Father's Day whisky: What to buy, from £23 to £2,000 - Country Life

-Father's Day 2017 is coming up on June 18 – and if you're looking for a gift for a whisky-loving dad, we've got seven options.
+Father's Day is coming up on June 17 – and if you're looking for a gift for a whisky-loving dad, we've got all sorts of options.

+Here are our picks – including some tips from the founder of the Whisky Exchange – in ascending price order…

 The Dublin Liberties Oak Devil Irish whiskey – £35